What is it?

 - Mathematical skills

-- Application of knowledge in unfamiliar contexts
+- Application of knowledge to unfamiliar contexts

-- Scientific essay writing
+- Scientific essay writing Research and referencing

-- Drawing conclusion from evidence
+- Analysing data Drawing conclusions from evidence

 How will I be taught?